What is the GSMA Black List?

-In a growing number of countries, operators allow consumers to report a mobile phone or device as lost or stolen using the device’s unique identity number, the IMEI.
-The operator can then block the phone from their mobile network, which is called IMEI blacklisting.
+In a growing number of countries, operators encourage consumers to get in touch to report a mobile phone when lost or stolen.
+The operator uses the device’s unique identity number, today it is the International Mobile Equipment Identity known as the IMEI to flag the device.
+The operator blacklists the device and can then choose to block the device from their mobile network.

 The GSMA allocates official IMEI number ranges to all manufacturers of 3GPP compliant devices and records these ranges and device model information in the GSMA IMEI Db.
 The information recorded includes the manufacturer and model name of the device and its main network capabilities (e.g. frequency bands, radio interfaces and device types).